etieng/munin-livebox-monitor/README.md

 # munin-livebox-monitor
-A really basic plug-in to monitor in munin the Livebox (3&amp;4) DSL rates wich are set by a certain Orange's Dynamic Line Management service.
-It relies on rene-d/sysbus project to connect and grab the data
+A really basic plug-in to monitor, in munin, the Livebox (3&amp;4) DSL rates wich are set by a certain Orange's <em>Dynamic Line Management</em> service.
+It relies on <a href="https://github.com/rene-d/sysbus">rene-d/sysbus</a> project to connect and grab datas.